skellis46/slipbox/improvisation and the threshold of the self.md

 - desk-based
 - reflection with the other participant
 - type of MPI with Rosemary Lee (emerging from experience with Siobhan Davies 16 April 2026 -- by chance)

+## experiences of the threshold

+Regarding the threshold -- Josipovic talks about a transitional zone: [@josipovic-2021-implicit] or this: <https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1450553/full>

+> Performers are able to shift across a full register, from explicit conscious control to implicit pre-reflective consciousness and to spontaneous body-schematic processes, adjusting their attunement to changing conditions through improvisation.[@gallagher-2020-meshed p.5]
+- note that he is talking about skilled performance based on Christensen et al's work (re meshed architecture)

 ## towards the end